This is a complete guide to health insurance for students in Germany.

 Let’s look at this in more detail…

 These costs are standardized across health insurance companies, except for additional contributions specific to each company.
-TK has the lowest contribution, with 1.2% (€10.26).
+TK has one of the lowest contributions, with 2.45% (€10.26).

 Students pay less for private health insurance than employees or self-employed individuals due to special student rates.